Purple-Tentacle/BangleAppsDev/apps/pedometer/README.md

 * Counts steps only if they are reached in a certain time
 * Filters out steps where time between two steps is too long or too short
 * Step detection sensitivity from firmware can be configured
-* Steps ae saved to a file and read-in at start (to not lose step progress)
+* Steps are saved to a file and read-in at start (to not lose step progress)

 ## Variables to change step mesaurement configuration

-* var debug = 1; //set to 0 to not display debug info in IDE console
-* var stepThreshold = 10; //steps needed for threshold
+* var stepThreshold = 30; //steps needed for threshold
-* var activeSeconds = 10; //in how many seconds dou you have to reach 10 steps so that they are counted
-* var intervalResetActive = 30000; //interval for timer to reset active, in ms
 * var stepGoal = 10000; //TODO: defne in settings
 * const stepSensitivity = 80; //set step sensitivity (80 is standard, 400 is much less sensitive)
+* var intervalResetActive = 30000; //interval for timer to reset active, in ms
+* var timerResetActive = 80; //timer to reset active
+* var stepTimeDiff = 9999; //Time difference between two steps
-* const cMaxTime = 800; // Max step duration (ms)
+* const cMaxTime = 1100; // Max step duration (ms)
 * const cMinTime = 240; // Min step duration (ms)

 ## Installation